nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/10_metrics_4.md

 ### Length of stay

 Care home patient length of stay metric values are calculated differently to other analysis sections.
-In this analysis, patients are grouped and metric values are calculated, depending on how many consecutive months with only care home prescribing a patient has received in a care home setting.
+In this analysis, patients are grouped by length of stay and care home type, depending on how many consecutive months with only care home prescribing a patient has received in a care home setting.
 The below table illustrates an example of this for a single patient.